CaptainCodeman/svelte-transition/README.md

 >
 ```

-NOTE: `leave` = `enter`, `leaveFrom` = `enterTo`, and `leaveTo` = `enterFrom` unless you override them.
+i.e. `leave` will equal `enter`, `leaveFrom` will equal `enterTo`, and `leaveTo` will equal `enterFrom` unless you override them.

 ## Appear

 Set `appear` to have the transition play on initial mount.

+Default `false`.

+## Unmount

+Set `unmount` to have the transitioned element removed from the DOM when not shown (instead of just hidden).

+Default `false`.

 ## Co-ordinating Transitions

 If the `show` property is ommitted then the transition is treated as a child and will receive it's state from it's parent.
-The parent will automatically wait for it's children to finish transitioning before they are unmounted, so the animations can complete.
+The parent will automatically wait for it's children to finish transitioning before they are unmounted or hidden, so the animations can complete.

 ## Events